id-studiolab/Connected-Interaction-Kit/docs/components/led-pack/led-pack.md

 ---

 ## Blinking the internal LED (D13)
-**This is for the interal LED, however a led-pack does work in port D13. a chainable LED does NOT work with this code.
+This is for the interal LED, however a LED Pack does work in port D13.
+A [Chainable RGB LED](../chainable-rgb-led/chainable-rgb-led) does *NOT* work with this code.

 ```python
 # --- Imports
 import digitalio